andrius-siup/gym-app/README.md

 ### Timetable

-The Timteable I used black on the white background, with hover elements for easily navigate.
-There simple timtable that's include day, time and workout classes.
+For the Timetable, I used a white background with a black frame and hover element for easy navigation.
+This Timetable has day, time, and classes.

 ### About Us

-Here I used nice background image with short and usefull information about gym:
+Here I used nice background image with short and useful information about gym:

 * Free car parkng
 * Opening hours